When the consumer starts to advocate sustainability,

 DOES THE WORLD NEED ANOTHER FASHION BRAND?

-If we are so occupied with making the world better, why introduce a new brand?
+If we're so interested in making the world a better place, why introduce a new brand?
 Wouldn’t it be better if we just put on our vegan sandals and hemp kaftans, and led the fight against consumerism?